ad-egg/holbertonschool-low_level_programming/0x00-hello_world/README.md

 This C program prints the sizes of various types on the computer it is compiled and run on.
 ### What happens when you type `gcc main.c`
 [This blog post](URL_TO_BLOG_POST) explains all the steps of compilation.
+### 100-intel
+This script generates the assembly code of a C code and saves it in an output file.